 3. Create a Contract Status Dashboard

 You should know the total number of contracts in your development pipeline, who is responsible for them, who is party to them, and what stage they are within a contract development cycle (drafting, redlining, finalizing, out for signature).
+Check out LinkSquares Dashboard, the first customizable, in-app business intelligence tool for your contracts, bringing a new level of transparency and clarity to all of the information within your contracts.

 4. Standardize Contract Creation